What Is Baby Signing?

 Baby signing is using gestures or signs to communicate with your baby.
-Many moms use American or British Sign Language when teaching their babies to sign but it is perfectly okay to create your own signs.
+Many moms use American or British Sign Language when teaching their babies to sign, but it is perfectly okay to create your own signs.
 The purpose of baby signing is to communicate with your baby.
 Babies are able to use hand gestures much earlier than they can communicate with words.
 Not being able to communicate can be frustrating for baby and mom.
-Teaching your baby signs gives her the opportunity to communicate with you possibly months before she can actually talk.
+Teaching your baby signs gives her the opportunity to communicate with you, often months before she can actually talk.

 Helps baby to communicate with siblings: Teaching your entire family to use baby signs will help siblings to bond and get along better.
 Big brothers or sisters usually like being involved with teaching their younger sibling to sign.
 It helps them feel connected and to communicate with each other.